 Your child is smart as a whip and they’re going to call you on your bullcrap.
 You know, like when you repeatedly communicate to your child to stop yelling at their little brother, in a manner that could easily be construed by a fly on the wall as YELLING.

-When it comes to the strong willed child, effective parenting is all about walking the walk.
+When it comes to the strong willed child, effectively disciplining a child is all about walking the walk.

 Related read >> Get Your Child to Listen Without Yelling